Popolopen: Popolopen Torne

+The trail has steep, rocky parts.
+There are scrambles (hands + feet) near the top.
+There are ropes attached (with knots) in a few spots near the summit to help with the climb.
+They are there for a reason — those sections are steep and exposed.
+Trail markers (blue blazes mostly) guide you; some spots are confusing or hard to see, so paying attention is vital.

 Lake Popolopen

 Lake Popolopen is a lake northwest of the mountain, on the West Point Military Reservation near New York State Route 293.
 Camp Buckner and Camp Natural Bridge are located at the lake, which is frequently used for training and recreation.
 The lake comprises the largest body of water at West Point, and is used for aquatic training such as scuba diving and amphibious assault.

 In the late nineteenth and early twentieth centuries, cadets from West Point traditionally had a three-day war game dubbed "the Battle of Popolopen" each August.
 The lake was originally the site of a summer camp.
 Its waters were drawn to supply nearby mining operations.

 During World War II, the Army purchased the land for exclusive military use.
 It adapted the remains of the summer retreat as Camp Popolopen, a POW camp for German prisoners.
 After the war, the name was changed to Camp Buckner.

 The New York Department of Environmental Conservation began stocking tiger muskies in Lake Popolopen in 2011.
 400 fish measuring 10.5" were stocked in 2011, and 800 fish measuring 10.5" were stocked in 2012.